 about carli naff

-Carli has a flair for intimate story telling, and her voice can shift from being vulnerable and fragile to incredibly powerful.
+Carli has a flair for intimate story telling, and her voice is at once vulnerable and deeply powerful.
 Her music has a tendency to evoke emotional responses from her listeners while still being grounded in catchy hooks that make each song memorable.
-Her indie folk-rock sound has been likened to Angel Olsen, Mitski, Lucy Rose and Florence + The Machine.
+Her indie folk-rock sound has been likened to Angel Olsen, Mitski, and Lucy Rose.
 Musically, Naff says she is inspired by many different artists including Jeff Buckley, Big Thief, and Fleetwood Mac.

 Carli’s music has been featured in the short film “Night’s Melody” (Random Light Prod.) and the web series “Half Honey” (Sparkle Fairy Prod.) for which she wrote the theme song.
-She and her band can be found playing venues in NYC and Brooklyn.
-See Upcoming Shows for their next performance.
+She can be found playing solo and with a band at various venues in NYC and Brooklyn.
+See Upcoming Shows for the next performance.
 Naff's Debut EP, Horrible Talker, is out now on all streaming platforms.

 Photos by David Hagen Media.